ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 You may choose not to use range bands, which will remove both positive and negative modifiers from the game.
 If you do this, weapons still cannot fire beyond their maximum range as specified in the range bands.

-Damage is sometimes weapon-specific, but certain damage types carry effects that interact with armour.
+Damage is weapon specific, with melee weapons often providing bonuses for a unit's PH rather than a flat damage rate.
+There are also damage types which are separated into two categories: simple and advanced. the only difference between these two categories is how much they cost, and how easy they are to defend against (how much armour against them costs).
+Slash, crush, and pierce are simple, and the others are advanced.
 - Slash weapons deal their damage by cutting the target.
 - Crush weapons deal damage by breaking things using often concentrated force.
 - Pierce weapons cut holes in targets.
 - Bullet weapons fire small projectiles at extreme speeds.
-Bullet damage type ignores three points of armour automatically.
 - Armour Piercing (AP) weapons fire specialised projectiles designed to pierce tough armour, as well as special melee weapons that achieve the same thing.
-AP damage type ignores five points of armour automatically.
 - Laser weapons use concentrated energy beams.
 - Plasma weapons use superheated projectiles.